vmware-tanzu/function-buildpacks-for-knative/samples/python/cloudevents/txt-to-pdf/README.md

 * Kapp
 * Ytt

-> ⚠️ This sample will require working dependencies TriggerMesh and Knative Eventing.
-If you are using Tanzu Application Platform (TAP), those will be added in TAP 1.4.
-Using the Cloud Native Runtimes package can replace these two dependencies
+> ⚠️ This sample will require working dependencies TriggerMesh and Knative Eventing, and may require tweaks to the TriggerMesh sources.

 ## Known Issues
 * N/A